Gabriel-Machado-GM/Study-of-linear-algebra-Contagion-and-Diseases/README.md

 # Epidemic Modeling Study

-Description: This study analyzes with Linear Algebra the progression of disease contagion within a population.
+This study analyzes with Linear Algebra the progression of disease contagion within a population.

 ((Add dashboard screenshot / Modeling) :/ )

 # Covid-19 Dashboard

-Description: We have created an interactive dashboard to analyze the data on the behavior of the Coronavirus in Brazil.
+We have created an interactive dashboard to analyze the data on the behavior of the Coronavirus in Brazil.
 The project is powered by a public CSV dataset.
 For map creation, we used the Mapbox API.

 ## 🔧 Features